bytefish/bytefish.de/blog/bookmarks_blogs_and_software_design.md

 [Time-series data: Why (and how) to use a relational database instead of NoSQL]: https://blog.timescale.com/time-series-data-why-and-how-to-use-a-relational-database-instead-of-nosql-d0cd6975e87c/

 In 2017 a new Time series database also hit the scene: [TimescaleDB].
-The blog post showed me, that you do not necessarily have to leave your SQL comfort zone for processing large amounts of Timeseries data.
-But my priorities at work shifted and I wasn't able to go much further:
+The blog post showed me, that you do not necessarily have to leave your SQL comfort zone for processing large amounts of Timeseries data:

 * [Time-series data: Why (and how) to use a relational database instead of NoSQL]

-[TimescaleDB] always stuck in my mind until 2019 when I finally found time to evaluate various Time series databases:
+My priorities at work shifted and I wasn't able to go much further.
+But [TimescaleDB] always stuck in my mind until 2019 when I finally found time to evaluate various Time series databases:

 * [https://github.com/bytefish/GermanWeatherDataExample](https://github.com/bytefish/GermanWeatherDataExample)

-## Everything Easy is Hard Again ##
+## Frontend Development or...
+Everything Easy is Hard Again ##

 [npm]: https://www.npmjs.com/
 [CSS]: https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS